PhilMaddox/TRINUS---E3V3-upgrade/README.md

 Type 1 - Has onboard control for bed temp 60 or 90 deg via a switch This board needs 12VDC power

 Type 2 - Upgraded bed with manual leveling system.
-Bed is controlled from the Bardo control board but has
+Kodama Heated Bed is controlled from the Bardo control board but has
-         non standard wiring as the temp control MOSFET is on the bed itself.
+         non standard wiring as the temp control MOSFET is on the bed boad itself.
-         A solution to allow the bed to be controlled from the main control board is WIP ....TBC
+         A solution to allow the bed to be controlled from the main control is to be found in the Heated Bed Mod folder

 ## STL Folder
 Contains STL files for an adapter plate to fit the E3V3 board to a Trinus printer and a bracket for a